threepebbles/CS492/assignment_1/README.md

-## There can be changes on repository.
-Please, pull the repo. and then re-build.
+## There can be changes on this repository.
+Please, pull and re-build this repository.

-## After launching the GAZEBO, it will take long time to download some models.
-Wait about 5-10min and kill the simulator.
+## After launching the GAZEBO, it may hang for a while to download some models.
+Please, wait 5-10min and kill the simulator once.
 After then relaunch the simulator again.

 # Problem 1